Key Takeaways

 zkSync makes it easy for developers to build on Layer 2 with familiar tools:

-- Solidity support and reusable smart contracts
+- Solidity support and reusable smart contracts.

-- zkSync CLI, SDKs, and developer docs
+- zkSync CLI, SDKs, and developer docs.

-- Native support for account abstraction, enabling custom wallets and payment flows
+- Native support for account abstraction, enabling custom wallets and payment flows.

-- ZK Stack lets teams build custom ZK rollup or Validium chains with shared infrastructure
+- ZK Stack lets teams build custom ZK rollup or Validium chains with shared infrastructure.

 Zero-Knowledge Proofs, Simply Explained

-Think of a ZK proof like showing someone you know the answer to a puzzle without revealing the answer itself. zkSync uses these cryptographic proofs to verify that all batched transactions are valid without revealing all transaction data or re-running computations.
+Think of a zero-knowledge proof like showing someone you know the answer to a puzzle without revealing the answer itself. zkSync uses these cryptographic proofs to verify that all batched transactions are valid without revealing all transaction data or re-running computations.